jaelsonapolinario/xf-wpf-netcore/README.md

 # xf-wpf-netcore
-Sample Xamarinf.Forms with WPF and .Net Core 3
+Sample Xamarin.Forms with WPF and .Net Core 3